Finite complex reflection arrangements are K(pi,1)

 \begin{defi} Let $W\subseteq \GL(V)$ and $W'\subseteq \GL(V')$ be complex reflection groups.
 We say that $W$ and $W'$ are \emph{isodiscriminantal} if one may find systems of basic invariants $f$ (resp. $f'$) for $W$ (resp. $W'$) such that $\Delta(W,f)=\Delta(W',f')$. \end{defi}

 When this happens, $W\cq V^{\reg}\simeq W'\cq V'^{\reg}$ and $B(W)\simeq B(W')$.

 \begin{theo} Any complex reflection group is isodiscriminantal to a complex $2$-reflection group. \end{theo}

-\begin{proof} This may be observed on the classification and was certainly known to experts. \end{proof}
+\begin{proof} This may be observed on the classification and was certainly known to experts.
+In \cite{bmr}, Brou\'e-Malle-Rouquier associate to each complex reflection group a diagram symbolizing a presentation by generators and relations; they notice that the degrees and codegrees are invariants of the underlying braid diagram (removing torsion relations from the presentation); actually, the braid diagrams are invariants of isodiscriminantality classes (compare \cite{bmr} with \cite{orliksolomon}).
+So the theorem can be rephrased as: for any diagram in the tables of Brou\'e-Malle-Rouquier, the diagram with the same braid relations but where all torsion relations have order $2$ is also in the tables —- this is an easy check. \end{proof}

-\begin{remark} The recent work of Couwenberg-Heckman-Looijenga, \cite{chl}, can probably be adapted to provide a direct argument.
-Let us sketch how one may try to proceed.
+\begin{remark} The work of Couwenberg-Heckman-Looijenga, \cite{chl}, coud possibly be adapted to provide a direct argument.
+Let us sketch a conjectural way to proceed.
 All references and notations are from \cite{chl}.
 Assume that $W$ is not a $2$-reflection group.
-For each $H\in \CA$, let $e_H$ be the order of the pointwise stabiliser $W_H$ and set $\kappa_H:=1 - e_H/2$.
-Consider the Dunkl connection $\nabla$ with connection form $\sum_{H\in \CA} \omega_H\otimes \kappa_H \pi_H$, as in Example 2.5.
+For each $H\in \ACA$, let $e_H$ be the order of the pointwise stabilizer $W_H$ and set $\kappa_H:=1 - e_H/2$.
+Consider the Dunkl connection $\nabla$ with connection form $\sum_{H\in \ACA} \omega_H\otimes \kappa_H \pi_H$, as in Example 2.5.
 Since $e_H\geq 2$, we have $\kappa_H\leq 0$.
-In particular, $\kappa_0=1/n\sum_{H\in\CA}\kappa_H \leq 0$ (Lemma 2.13) and we are in the situation of \emph{loc. cit.} Section 5.
+In particular, $\kappa_0=1/n\sum_{H\in\ACA}\kappa_H \leq 0$ (Lemma 2.13) and we are in the situation of \emph{loc. cit.} Section 5.